arya5555/Workspace/README.md

 - You can save the state of my application by pressing the exit button to return to the main menu, then selecting Save > Save locally in the top menu bar (or backup online).
 - You can reload the state of my application by selecting Load > Load local save in the top menu bar (or restore online backup).

+## Phase 4
+# Task 2
+Type hierarchy: WebsiteLink and FilePath implement Resource (and AppShortcut extends FilePath) An example of an overridden method implemented differently is setPath(); in FilePath it checks that the path leads to a valid file, while in WebsiteLink it checks that the path is a valid URL.